yonat/MultiSelectSegmentedControl/README.md

 Set its class to `MultiSelectSegmentedControl`.

+Set an outlet for it, perhaps calling it something create such as `myMultiSeg`.

 Make sure your ViewController conforms to the delegate protocol:
 ``` objc
 @interface MyViewController : UIViewController <MultiSelectSegmentedControlDelegate